 All settings are stored in the URL.
 This is updated every time you make a change.

-For modelling sound levels using sources of noise and screening from barriers.
 This is intended to be a tool for understanding and implementing the calculations of ISO-9613 and creating interactive models that are freely accessible.

 Please read through this guide.
 You can print this page and you can access it again at any time from within the Global Settings sidebar.